Antidissmist/gm_networking_system/README.md

 TCP.
 UDP.
 You want it?
 It's your my friend.
 As long as you have enough bandwidth.

-This system is intended to simplify netcode in GameMaker as much as possible, so I never have to rewrite my netcode again.
+This system is intended to simplify creating client/server netcode in GameMaker.

 It may change as I use it and think of more features.